plone/volto/docs/source/recipes/images.md

 ## Serving the right image size

-To serve the proper image size for the viewer's device, you should a `sizes` attribute to the `Image` component while rendering.
+To serve the proper image size for the viewer's device, you should add a `sizes` attribute to the `Image` component while rendering.
 This responsibility is left to the developer because it depends on where the image is rendered.

 For example, if the image is rendered in a container that is always half as wide as the page, the `sizes` attribute should reflect that to properly inform the browser which image size to request and render.